adil-faiyaz98/go-builder-kit/README.md

 This will generate an unversioned snapshot release, skipping all validations without publishing any artifacts.

+### GitHub Actions Workflow

+This project includes a GitHub Actions workflow (`.github/workflows/release.yml`) that automatically runs GoReleaser with the `--snapshot --clean` flags when a new tag is pushed.
+This ensures that releases can be generated even if there are untracked files in the repository.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.